DRC Frequently Asked Questions

 How are unknown or missing values handled in the DRC Interactive Data Query results? [return to top]

-Missing values may be due to non-response (i.e., a skipped item) or a “don’t know” response.
+Missing values may be due to non-response (i.e. a skipped item) or a “don’t know” response.
 The way these items are handled can vary by measure.
-For NPMs and NOMs, having missing values for all items in an indicator will lead to the case being given a missing value on the overall measure.
+For National Performance and Outcome Measures, having missing values for all items in an indicator will lead to the case being given a missing value on the overall measure.
 For some other measures, if there is a missing value on any of the items, the case will be set to missing.
-How missing values are handled is documented in the "Additional notes" section of the data query “details” pop-up box.
+How missing values are handled is documented in the "Additional notes" field when required.

 Missing values are not included in the denominator when calculating prevalence estimates and weighted population counts displayed in the Interactive Data Query results table.
 In the majority of cases, the proportion of missing values is less than 2%.
 Exceptions are noted in the form of a Data Alert at the bottom of a results table.
 The exclusion of these values does not change the prevalence estimates (%) and only marginally affects the weighted population counts (Pop.
 Est.).
 To learn about the impact of the missing values on the population count estimates, click here.